shoyann/Rozooka-The-Gazer/README.md

 REAL-TIME OPERATOR DISPLAY
 ```

-The system is built to demonstrate a person-level public-source research workflow:
+The system demonstrates a person-level public-source research workflow:

 ```text
 See subject